joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 Use machine learning to forecast outcomes:

 - **Clustering**: Group similar formations and personnel packages using K-Means.
 - **Classification**: Predict next play calls using Gradient Boosting based on game context.
+It's worthy to note here that both Tony Gibson (Marshall) and Kirby Smart (Georgia) have nearly a decade of defensive coordinator tendencies that can be fed into this model.
 - **Monte Carlo Simulation**: Run thousands of simulated drives to estimate scoring probability, time of possession, and field position.

 > 📌 *Goal: Forecast how different play-calling strategies will perform under various game conditions.*
-## 1. AI Analytics Pipeline — Turning Raw Data into Play-Calling Precision

-This section outlines the four-stage AI pipeline that transforms raw football data into actionable, quarter-by-quarter game plans.
-Think of it as a play-calling assistant that learns from past games, simulates future ones, and scripts decisions in real time.

-### 1.1 Data Acquisition

-Gather every piece of structured and unstructured data that could influence a game:

-- **Rosters & Depth Charts**: Who’s starting, who’s injured, who’s transferring in or out.
-- **Play-by-Play Logs**: Every snap from previous seasons, including down, distance, formation, and result.
-- **Spring Practice Reports & Transfer Portal Metrics**: Early indicators of player development and scheme changes.

-> 📌 *Goal: Build a comprehensive dataset that reflects both team tendencies and individual capabilities.*

-### 1.2 Feature Engineering

-Tag and transform the data into features that machine learning models can understand:

-- **Tagging**: Label each play with metadata like down, distance, quarter, formation, personnel grouping, and field position.
-- **Derived Metrics**:
-  - Run-pass ratios
-  - Yards per play
-  - Success rate
-  - Expected Points Added (EPA)

-> 📌 *Goal: Convert raw data into meaningful variables that capture the DNA of each team’s strategy.*

-### 1.3 Predictive Modeling & Simulation

-Use machine learning to forecast outcomes:

-- **Clustering**: Group similar formations and personnel packages using K-Means.
-- **Classification**: Predict next play calls using Gradient Boosting based on game context.
-- **Monte Carlo Simulation**: Run thousands of simulated drives to estimate scoring probability, time of possession, and field position.

-> 📌 *Goal: Forecast how different play-calling strategies will perform under various game conditions.*

-### 1.4 Decision Scripting

-Translate AI insights into executable game plans:

-- **Scripted Game Plans**: Define quarter-by-quarter strategies using a custom YAML-based DSL.
-- **Auto-Generated Play Sheets**: Output Markdown or PDF call sheets tailored to specific situations.

-## 2. Leveraging the 2026 Rosters

-## 2. Leveraging the 2026 Rosters
+## 2. Leveraging the 2025-2026 Rosters

 To build a matchup-aware game plan, I began by scraping and structuring the 2025–26 rosters for both Marshall and Georgia.
-This process involved multiple data sources and custom parsing logic:
+Again, this is fairly predictive since this is the first game for both teams.
+However, this can be done from week-to-week to account for injuries, breakout players, and roster attrition.
+For the first game, this process (especially for Marshall) involved multiple data sources and custom parsing logic:

 ### 2.1 Data Sources